holoviz/panel/doc/upgrade.md

 at the top of your application.
 The flipside of this is that if you call `pn.extension` but fail to declare the actual requirements then those resources will not be loaded and your application will not render correctly.

 :::{tip}
-We recommend always declaring all required extensions at the top of your application,
+We recommend always declaring all required extensions at the top of your application.
 :::

 ### Deprecations